1. Who we are

 10. How long the data is stored

 We do not retain personal information for longer than is required for the purposes for which it was collected, taking into account the applicable limitation periods and legal retention obligations.
-If you have expressed an interest in one of our real-estate projects and/or have made a purchase, we will retain your contact details to keep you informed of our activities and new projects for as long as you do not withdraw your consent.

 11. Your rights over your personal data